 As the black box is for planes, documentation is to software project!
 Back in college, documentation was the last thing I did.
 Even if we did documentation, the validation was non-existent.

 First thing I learned at Ellicium was the importance of documentation and its necessity in project evolution.
 It was such an eye-opener to go through the process of documenting an architecture, pseudo-codes, and flow of data in the tool.
 For one of the projects, I was a new entrant.
 Due to amazing documentation and thanks to which the pseudo codes and the architecture diagrams in place, it was such a smooth sailing for me.
 I could pick up everything right away!

 As I am learning golden rules of documentation every day, I can’t imagine working on any project without it.

 “Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand.”

 In the quest of making application functional, using meaningful variable names and following coding standards always took a backseat during college days.
 My whole happiness was solely dependent on executing application successfully!
 In industry, it was not just about making code functional.
 I also learned how to write a code adhering to coding standards, which can be contributed to and empowered by the whole team.
 Sincere realization here is, you should develop a robust application that is in line with the functional requirements.

 “To code is human, to debug is divine!”

-As a beginner, I always missed the trick of debugging the code and relied on the first instance of the result.
+As a beginner, I always missed the trick of debugging the code.
+I relied on the first instance of the result.
 Now I firmly believe that along with programming logic, debugging is an important skill to become a ‘Super Programmer’!

-Along with above points quality of the code, efficient planning & execution, and not trying to reinvent the wheel; are few more important learnings I had in the past few months at Ellicium.
+Along with above points quality of the code, efficient planning & execution, and not trying to reinvent the wheel, are few more important learning I had in the past few months at Ellicium.

 As they say, it is about the journey, not the destination.
 I am enjoying every bit of this quest to become better!